-BE ON YOUR GUARD ! !- We see it stated that the Locofocos have raised a large sum of money, which is in the hands of the wire-workers at Washington City, and is principally to be used in carrying Pennsylvania for Buchanan.
-The Democracy are well aware, if a union of the Fillmore and Fremont elements is effected, that Bochanan will lose this State by a to unite our forces, and to stir up dissention among us.
-Humiliating as it may be, it is nevertheless so, that there are individuals to be found who are venal enough to thus sell themselves to the Locofoco wire-workers to further the cause of Buchanan.
-We trust our friends will be on their guard.
+BE ON YOUR GUARD ! !-- We see it stated that the Locofocos have raised a large sum of money, which is in the hands of the wire-workers at Washington City, and is principally to be used in carrying Pennsylvania for Buchanan.
+The Democracy are well aware, if a union of the Fillmore and Fremont elements is effected, that Buchanan will lose this State by a large majority.
+Their main object now is to prevent a union, and for this purpose they are such pliable politicians as may be found in our ranks, engaging them to oppose all efforts among us.
+Humiliating as it may be, it is to their opponents. nevertheless so, that there are individuals to be found who are venal enough to thus sell themselves to the Locofoco wire-workers to further the cause of Buchanan.
+We -trust our friends will be on their guard.
 No one who at heart wishes to defeat Buchanan will oppose a union of the opposition forces upon some fair and reasonable basis.